antoniokamiri/Social_Assistance_Information/README.md

 }

-✅ Make sure the database exists or update the connection string to match your setup.
+✅ Make sure the you update the connection string to match your setup.

 ▶️ Running the App
 You can run the app directly from Visual Studio: